DEADP0OL/LWF-DiscordBot/README.md

 - discordapitoken: The apitoken assigned to your bot
 - apinode: The public node url or ip address for api requests (default https://wallet.lwf.io/)
-- backupnodes: A list of nodes with api access to reach
+- backupnodes: A list of nodes with api access to monitor
 - port: port number for api access
 - blockintervalnotification: The number of consecutive blocks required to reissue a notifications
 - minmissedblocks: The number of consecutive missed blocks required for an initial notification
+- numdelegates: The number of forging delegates on the blockchain
+- blockrewards: The reward quantity for forging a block on the blockchain
+- blockspermin: The number of blocks forged per a minute on the blockchain
+- notificationmins: The number of minutes to update delegate information for mainnet and testnet
+- commandprefix: The character prefix for each bot function for the bot to listen for
 - server: The discord server to use for notifications and responses
 - channels: A list of channels to broadcast nofications on
 - users: A list of users to send direct messages of notifications to
-- numdelegates: The number of forging delegates on the blockchain
-- blockrewards: The reward quantity for forging a block on the blockchain
-- blockspermin: The number of blocks forged per a minute on the blockchain
+- testapinode: The public node url or ip address for api requests (default https://wallet.lwf.io/)
+- testbackupnodes: A list of nodes with api access to monitor
+- testport: port number for api access
+- testchannels: A list of channels to broadcast testnet nofications on

 ## Activation